TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 select the first option and allow TYPO3 to create an empty starting page.
 This will also generate a site configuration file.

-It is also possible to create basic backend user groups from the presets.
-You can also create them later on via console command :ref:`setup:begroups:default <groups-console>` or :ref:`manually <groups-module>`.

 ..  include:: ../Images/AutomaticScreenshots/QuickInstall/Step5LastStep.rst.txt

 Next steps